raspberrypilearning/paint-box/en/step_3.md

 --- task ---

-Add some code to the 'green' sprite so that when this sprite is clicked, it `broadcasts`{:class="block3events"} the message "green".
+Add some code to the 'green' sprite so that when this sprite is clicked, it `broadcasts`{:class="block3events"} the message `green`:

 ![green square](images/green_square.png)